- GE CLAS Core Courses and Earning a Degree

 Students may take a GE CLAS Core course and may use that course to satisfy both a General Education requirement and a requirement of a major, minor, or certificate.
 However, students may not use a single course to satisfy more than one GE CLAS Core requirement.

-If a student takes a course that is approved in more than one General Education requirement area, the student may choose which Core requirement the course will satisfy by requesting Graduation Analysis to apply the course to the chosen area.
+If a student takes a course that is approved in more than one General Education requirement area, the student may choose which Core requirement the course will satisfy by requesting Graduation Services to apply the course to the chosen area.

 With the exception of the World Languages requirement, students may not use more than three courses from any one department to complete the GE CLAS Core requirements.